Polochon-street/bliss/README.md

 * libavutil
 * libavcodec
 * libswresample (or libavresample, if libswresample isn't present)
+* libfftw3

-If you are running Ubuntu (e.g. 14.04), you should `apt-get install libavutil-dev libavformat-dev libavcodec-dev libavresample-dev`.
+If you are running Ubuntu (e.g. 14.04), you should `apt-get install libavutil-dev libavformat-dev libavcodec-dev libavresample-dev libfftw3-dev`.

 If you are running Arch Linux, `pacman -S ffmpeg` should be enough.